Annual Report to Parliament on the Administration of the Access to Information Act 2009-2010

 The completion time can be summarized as follows:

-Extensions were requested in one case for consultation with other departments and in two cases for consultation with third parties.
+Extensions were requested in one case for consultation with other departments and in one case for consultation with third parties.

 f.
 Release and method of access

-Access was given by providing copies to requesters in 13 cases.
+Access was given by providing copies to requesters in eleven cases.

 5. Fee waivers